Amoako419/RAG/README.md

 # RAG Application on Paul Graham Essay

 ## Overview
 This application is designed to analyze and generate insights from essays written by Paul Graham using Retrieval-Augmented Generation (RAG) techniques.
+By leveraging advanced text retrieval and generation models, the application provides a comprehensive analysis of the essays, offering new perspectives and deeper understanding.

 ## Features
 - **Text Retrieval**: Efficiently retrieve relevant sections from Paul Graham's essays.